 - Initial payment; - Frequency of periodic (e.g. monthly) payments; - Method of invoicing and payment; - Pricing over time (including escalations); - Date of first payment; - Term of lease must be specified.
-Minimum term is 15 years, except for Energy Sovereignty projects, infor which the contract must provide for the transfer of ownership to the customer at seven years or earlier after energization.
-For Energy Sovereignty projects, the contract must provide for transfer of RECs to the Approved Vendor for 15 years; - Lessee must have option to terminate early, with early termination fee or formula specified; - Events of default; - Remedies of both lessee & installer in case of default. - System removal cannot be mandatory upon contract expiration; lessee shall have option to elect removal, purchase, or renewal (except that the removal and renewal options areis not required for Energy Sovereignty projects that provide for a transfer of the solar project to the customer at the end of the lease);- - No system removal fee is allowed;- - Purchase terms must be specified upfront; and- - o Renewal terms must be specified upfront. - System performance warranty for at least 15 years must be provided, guaranteeing no degradation of electrical generation output greater than 15%. - Lessee's remedy in case of underperformance - Lessee's procedure to lodge a claim under the performance guarantee - Whether lessee has right to purchase the system before end of lease term (including economic terms for purchase); - Disclosure of Elessor's right to file UCC-1 statement; - Allocation of responsibility to maintain insurance on system, and the required insurance terms;
+Minimum term is 15 years, except for Energy Sovereignty projects, for which the contract must provide for the transfer of ownership to the customer at seven years or earlier after energization.
+For Energy Sovereignty projects, the contract must provide for transfer of RECs to the Approved Vendor for 15 years; - Lessee must have option to terminate early, with early termination fee or formula specified; - Events of default; - o Remedies of both lessee & installer in case of default. - System removal cannot be mandatory upon contract expiration; lessee shall have option to elect removal, purchase, or renewal (except that the removal and renewal options are not required for Energy Sovereignty projects that provide for a transfer of the solar project to the customer at the end of the lease); - No system removal fee is allowed; - Purchase terms must be specified upfront; and - Renewal terms must be specified upfront. - Whether lessee has right to purchase the system before end of lease term (including economic terms for purchase); - Disclosure of lessor's right to file UCC-1 statement; - Allocation of responsibility to maintain insurance on system, and the required insurance terms; - Allocation of risk of loss in case of damage to system; - Lessee's rights and obligations upon selling or moving out of the property; - Lessee shall have a choice to buy out (at contractually specified terms) the lease arrangement or transfer it to a new resident/occupant; and